 Brow Lift with Botox®

-Carefully placed injections can be use to lift the eyebrows to make the eyes look bigger, brighter and give you all together a healthier glow.
+Carefully placed injections can be used to lift the eyebrows to make the eyes look bigger, brighter and give you altogether a healthier glow.
 We can help create beautiful contours to eyebrows that may be naturally quite flat or straight.

 Reducing gummy smiles with Botox®

 “Gummy Smile” is a phenomenon that when some people smile, their upper lip elevates too far above their upper teeth, exposing gums and producing an unattractive smile.
-This happen due to a number of causes which can be assessed by at your free consultation .
+This happens due to several causes which can be assessed by at your free consultation.
 One of the causes is hyperactivity of the muscle which elevates the upper lip.
 Occasionally, the gummy smile is also aggravated by a thin upper lip that further contributes to the problem by exposing the upper gum even more.

 Simply and safely we can help correct your gummy smile with Botox® by reducing the muscles strong pull on the upper lip.
 To make a thin lip look fuller you may also wish to have some dermal filler treatment.

 Bruxism is a medical term that describes the act of grinding the teeth and clenching the jaw.
 Regular and persistent grinding of the teeth can result in an ache in the jaw, migraines, earache, disrupted sleep and can also contribute to the wearing down, darkening and breaking of the teeth.
 Most cases of Bruxism occur subconsciously during sleep.

 It is usually associated with contributing factors, such as stress or anxiety.
 Severe bruxists often have over-developed muscles giving them a swollen square like face.

 In fact, BOTOX is to be offered as a migraine treatment to people in the North-east.
 The NHS approved the use of Botox injections to treat chronic migraines in 2012 based on guidance published by the National Institute for Health and Clinical Excellence.